mattsherwood87/CoNNECT/docs/source/broad_analysis_tools/connect_neuro_db_query.rst

 connect_neuro_db_query.py
 ==========================

-This function only supports command-line interface described as:
+This function will query the Project's MySQL database using the provided search criteria defined below:

 -p PROJECT, --project PROJECT   **REQUIRED** search the selected table for the indicated <project_identifier>
 -r REGEXSTR, --regex REGEXSTR   **REQUIRED** Search string (no wildcards, matches if the search string appears anywhere in the field specified by -w|--where)